 Search term: cheap holiday destinations

-Canada Destination's Google Ads campaign, above, uses a searcher's general interest in taking a holiday trip to advertise all the fun parts of Canada.
-It's not a casual article, but it's also not a flight itinerary -- that middle-of-the-funnel space is what makes this campaign work so well.
+Canada Destination's Google Ads campaign above uses a searcher's general interest in taking a holiday trip to advertise all the fun parts of Canada.
+Similar to the third example on this list, the strategy is to pivot off of a broad search term to drive value into its own offering.
+It's not a casual article, but it's also not a flight itinerary — that middle-of-the-funnel space is what makes this campaign work so well.

-The link above also uses two sub-links beneath the main blue link, highlighting the key subjects covered in the website to maximize the ad's clickthrough rate.
+The link above also uses two sub-links beneath the main Site Extension, highlighting the key subjects covered in the website to maximize the ad's click-through rate.

 When people search for "cheap holiday destinations," it can be hard to gauge their level of interest just right.
 When launching a Google Ads campaign, you don't want your ad to be too broad to convert customers, but you also don't want to be so close to the cash register that your searchers aren't ready for what you're offering them.
 Canada Destination's digital tour of the country captures that middle ground perfectly, holding users' interest without chasing them away with overly specific content.